ianwilk20/ip-address-tracker/README.md

 ### Continued development

-I'd like to continue to practice TypeScript.
+- I'd like to continue to practice TypeScript.
 This was my first frontend mentor challenge that I used it and very minimally (since it wasn't a big challenge with lots of things to type).

-After trying out some random but valid IP Addresses I realized that I'd need to handle some possible error cases.
+- After trying out some random but valid IP Addresses I realized that I'd need to handle some possible error cases.
 I did a simple strategy of showing an alert and resetting the input field but I could also see a benefit in using something like react-error-boundary.
 I haven't used this library before but I could see it's utility and would like to try it out.

 ### Useful resources

 - [Tailwind Responsive Design](https://tailwindcss.com/docs/responsive-design) - This helped me with creating a new Tailwind screen breakpoint.
 - [Reusing Logic with Custom Hooks](https://react.dev/learn/reusing-logic-with-custom-hooks) - This is an great guide on how to build custom hooks in React.

+### Developer notes

+- I am using Netlify to host the live site.
+The API I am using for the IP Address lookup is an "http" site.
+When the API url is hardcoded in the application and hosted on Netlify, the request will be blocked due to "Mixed Content"; because the Netlify app is secured over "https" and it's trying to make requests to an API that served over "http".
+It appears that it isn't Netlify that is blocking the request but rather something that the browser blocks for security reasons, since mixed content can make the connection vulnerable to attacks.
+The solution is to:

+ a) Create a .env file with an environment variable with the url of the netlify site followed by `/api/`.
+Also, modify the fetch call to use that environment variable.
+ b) In the build dist folder, add a file called `_redirects` (no file extension) with the content of `/api/* http://ip-api.com/:splat 200!`.
+What that does is forward requests made at `https://ip-tracker-ianwilk20.netlify.app/api/` to the API `http://ip-api.com/json/`.
+In essence, it acts as a proxy, allowing the frontend to make calls to the http-based API all the while serving the app over HTTPS.